Lesson video

 So Roy Lichtenstein used many different disciplines to express his creativity.

-They're a repetitive pattern that were traditionally used in colour newspapers and magazines, and they were printed by machines.
+They're a repetitive pattern that were traditionally used in color newspapers and magazines.

-Lichtenstein recreated these in his works by hand because he wanted to blur the distinction between this popular culture of newspapers and magazines and using machines, and fine art.
+Lichtenstein recreated these in his works by hand because he wanted to blur the distinction between this popular culture of newspapers and magazines and using machines and fine art.

 So he took that popular culture and placed it into fine art.